covyr/y4gw_reduced_order_modelling/README.md

 - Interpolating across the time-series.

 Some subject-specific information for this project:
 - While this pipeline can be used to construct suurrogate waveform models generally, the specific waveforms in question throughout this project are gravitational waveforms produced by the merger of binary systems of black     holes/neutron stars.
 - Due to the geometric nature of general relativity, we work with the units c=G=M=1, adopting dimensions of t/M for time.
 - We first decompose the full waveforms into their spin-weighted spherical harmonics to simplify the problem.
 - Due to the highly oscillatory nature of the waveforms in question, we further decompose the modes into their amplitude and phase parts, which are much smoother and easier to model.
 These parts are modelled individually,     and can be recombined to obtian the full waveforms.

+Some pointers for navigating this project:
+- Core functions are defined in crc.py
+- Heavy computational work was performed using the University of Birmingham's BlueBEAR High Performance Computing service.
+  See http://www.birmingham.ac.uk/bear for more details.